 Formerly one of the most populous systems of the Inner Sphere, at its height home to 34 billion humans, splices and vecs.
-Became the informal capital of the Second Federation, perhaps because of its early adoption of the Second Federation Ontology.
+Became one of the most well known and cosmopolitan systems of the time, perhaps because of its early adoption of the Concord Ontology.

 Politically Bourgatov was divided into a number of nations, which may have been the reason for the original blight.
 The Bourgatov blight was really a kind of evolving hunter-seeker virus that one faction (to this day nobody knows which, but everybody blames their favourite villains) tried to use to take over.
 It was intended to breach the security surrounding the system council and give them access, as well as wiping opposing AIs.
 But it got out of hand, assimilated and grew into a wildly unstable and malign software blight.

 Eventually it suffered a hyperbolic Denebola collapse, but at that point much of the essential infrastructure was wrecked, backups eaten by nanoswarms, the nets crammed with junk signals and transapients either dead, corrupted or hiding.
 By now the nanoimmune systems were failing, and the ordinary goo was happily growing, and the the population had to abandon of the system.
 After a few centuries the blight seemed to have worked itself out.
 From a population of 34 billion, only 490 million survived, mostly refugees in the habitats surrounding the nearby gas giant Magnitogorsk.